lacps/lacps.github.io/contact.md

 title: Contact
 permalink: /contact/
 excerpt: Contact information for the Los Angeles Carnivorous Plant Society.
-last_modified_at: 2017-08-27T14:28:13-05:00
+last_modified_at: 2021-01-21T17:10:13-05:00
 ---

 ![DJ poses with a Venus Flytrap, a type of carnivorous plant, at an LACPS meeting in Alhambra, California](/sites/default/files/photos/12_1735684423f53d73014f.jpg){:class="profile"}

-For more information on the Los Angeles Carnivorous Plant Society, write the members via the [LACPS mailing list](/mailing-list/) or contact Thomas Johnson at tjohnson[at] cslanet.calstatela[dot] edu
+For more information on the Los Angeles Carnivorous Plant Society, write the members via the [LACPS mailing list](/mailing-list/) or contact Thomas Johnson at tjohnson[at] cslanet.calstatela {dot} edu

 ### Mailing List, Group Chat, Social Media